deepinv/deepinv/docs/source/api/deepinv.datasets.rst

 deepinv.datasets
 ================

-This subpackage can be used for defining datasets or generating reconstruction datasets from other base datasets.
+This module can be used for defining datasets or generating reconstruction datasets from other base datasets.
 Please refer to the :ref:`user guide <datasets>` for more information.

 Base Datasets